tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 ### Accessibility / privacy

 I'll just blast through this: we need to censor the password field, and easily let users cycle through the fields with the tab key.
 We can do this by enabling the **Secret** property on the password line edit in the inspector.
+For users on mobile devices, it's important the auto-suggest feature doesn't show their password, so you can also select **Password** under the **Virtual Keyboard Type** property.

 We can also choose all the relevant the **Neighbor** nodes under the **Focus** section of the inspector for each line edit and button.
 There are more details in the official documentation [here](https://docs.godotengine.org/en/stable/tutorials/ui/gui_navigation.html).

 Let's also enable the `Log` node's **Scroll Following** property, so the log will always show the most recent messages.
 We should do that in the InGame and BrowsingHiscores scenes too, while we think of it.